walidshaari/Kubernetes-Certified-Administrator/labs/kubeadm-cluster/README.md

 ## Prerequisites

 1. Working Vagrant setup, tested with Virtualbox
-2. Memory greather  4 GByteRAM for the labs as the Vms use 4 vCPUS and 4 GB RAM
+2. As configured in the Vagrantfile the three VMs use 4 vCPUs and 6 GB RAM in total (control plane 2 vCPU / 2 GB, each of the two workers 1 vCPU / 2 GB), so give the host at least 8 GB RAM.

 ## Usage/Examples

 To provision a cluster, execute the following commands.